Afrasiab Khattak: Biography

 Khattak became an active member of Communist Party of Pakistan.
 He was an active leftist politician during the 1970s and 1980s.
 Khattak spent many years in self-exile in Afghanistan during the 1980s due to his strong opposition to General Zia-ul-Haq's military rule.

 Khattak joined the Human Rights Commission of Pakistan (HRCP) in 1989, and served as the vice-chairman of HRCP in North-West Frontier Province, for three years – he is also one of the founders of the Afghanistan Pakistan People's Friendship Association.

 After rejoining the Awami National Party, he was elected in 2006 as the ANP's provincial president, leading the party to provincial victory in Pakistan's elections of 2008.
-Khattak was elected as senator of the Pukhtoonkhwa Assembly in March 2009.
+Khattak was elected as senator of the Senate of Pakistan in March 2009.

 His membership was suspended from ANP on 12 November 2018 by the party's General Secretary, Mian Iftikhar Hussain, on the directives of the party's president, Asfandyar Wali Khan.